ctools/ctools/doc/source/users/tutorials/quickstart/onoff.rst

    the green circles the Off regions, and the white circle the On region.*

-The model to be fit to the observations needs to specify for the background component that we are dealing with a ``CTAOnOff`` analysis.
+Now you are ready to fit a model to the On/Off data.
+As usual, you need to create for this purpose a
+:ref:`model definition file <glossary_moddef>`.
+So far, only fitting of point sources is supported, hence you need a single point source as celestial component of the
+:ref:`model definition file <glossary_moddef>`.
+As background component you need to add a ``CTAIrfBackground`` model for the ``CTAOnOff`` instrument, which is the instrument code that defines an On/Off analysis.
+Your
+:ref:`model definition XML file <glossary_moddef>`
+should look as follows:

 .. code-block:: bash